 The plan will set out the city's actions to prepare for, adapt and respond to, the climate hazards which affect the city today and the hazards that are expected to become more frequent or severe based on scientific projections of future climate change scenarios.
-Risk scenarios should be based on standard local methodologies where available, or on an intermediate emissions scenario (RCP 4.5).12 Actions will be based on a comprehensive climate risk assessment of the changing frequency, severity and scale of impact of all relevant city climate hazards.
+Risk scenarios should be based on standard local methodologies where available, or at least on an intermediate emissions scenario (RCP 4.5).
+Actions will be based on a comprehensive climate risk assessment of the changing frequency, severity and scale of impact of all relevant city climate hazards.

-3. Outline the social, environmental and economic benefits expected from implementing the plan, and improve the equitable distribution of these benefits to the city's population
+3. Engage with the community to inform the plan, outline the social, environmental and economic benefits expected from implementing the plan, and establish ways to ensure equitable distribution of these benefits to the city's population

 The plan will articulate (quantitatively or qualitatively) the benefits of climate action relevant to the city such as reducing poverty and improving access to energy, health, air quality, job opportunities, cost savings, and economic competitiveness.
-The Sustainable Development Goals provide useful indicators for cities in this respect.13 C40's Urban Climate Action Impacts Framework has developed benefits categories to support this process.14 The plan should demonstrate that the proposed suite of actions will lead to more accessible and equitable distribution of social, environmental and economic benefits to communities working and living in cities.
+The Sustainable Development Goals provide useful indicators for cities in this respect.
+C40's Urban Climate Action Impacts Framework has developed benefits categories to support this process.
+The plan should demonstrate that the proposed suite of actions will lead to more accessible and equitable distribution of social, environmental and economic benefits to communities working and living in cities.

-4. Outline the city's governance and powers, and the partners who need to be engaged in order to accelerate the delivery of the city's mitigation targets and resilience goals
+4. Outline the city's governance and powers, and capacity, as well as identify the partners who need to be engaged in order to accelerate the delivery of the city's mitigation targets and resilience goals

-Successful delivery of any city plan depends on the context and the prevailing governance structures within and outside the city, and therefore relies on the powers held by the mayor (or other elected city leader) and local government institutions15.
+Successful delivery of any city plan depends on the context and the prevailing governance structures within and outside the city, and therefore relies on the powers held by the mayor (or other elected city leader) and local government institutions.
 To align with the Paris Agreement, the plan will consider relevant commitments at the national or subnational (region, state, county, provincial) levels, and commitments led by non-governmental bodies and business.
 In prioritising the mitigation and adaptation opportunities with the greatest potential, the plan will identify where collaboration and advocacy will be needed in order to accelerate the delivery of transformational actions.